Variational Gibbs State Preparation on NISQ devices: Variational Gibbs State Preparation

 The specific design of the \ac{PQC} instead allows classical post-processing of simple measurement results, carried out on ancillary qubits in the computational basis, to determine the von Neumann entropy.
 A diagrammatic representation of the structure of the \ac{PQC} is shown in Fig.~\ref{fig:gibbs_circuit}.
 Note that while the \ac{PQC} of the algorithm has to have a particular structure --- a unitary acting on the ancillae and a unitary acting on the system, connected by intermediary \textsc{CNOT} gates --- it is not dependent on the choice of Hamiltonian $\cH$, inverse temperature $\beta$, or the variational ans\"atze, $U_A$ and $U_S$, employed within.
-This is in addition to enjoying a sub-exponential scaling in the number of shots needed to precisely compute the Boltzmann probabilities.
-A qualitative analysis of a power-law scaling is presented in Appendix~\ref{sec:error_analysis}.